reesvarney/OpenChat/README.md

  - Add ability to upload and view files/ media.
  - Markdown support
  - Combine signalling into single system with native WebRTC implementation
  - Create a repository-based extension system to allow for easy server-level customisation for even those with little technical knowledge.
-This would also provide the benefit of providing a less disjointed product as there would be less need for individual versions/forks.
+This would mean that instead of needing to create a separate fork to be maintained, developers will be able to add more niche features that can be added as a user sees fit.
 It may feature things such as:
    - Bots
    - Front-end appearance modification
    - Completely additional functionality